oroinc/OroCRMDotmailerBundle/README.md

 Export of the campaign details from OroCRM to Dotmailer is performed with *oro:cron:dotmailer:export* cron command once in every four minutes after a connection has been created.

-Expoert is performed in 4 steps, as follows:
+Export is performed in 4 steps, as follows:

  - **Exporting Removed Contacts**: If a subscriber has been removed/unsubscribed from an OroCRM marketing list, the contacts are removed from the connected Address Book.
- - **Sync Marketing List Item State**: Subscibers of the OroCRM Marketing list are checked against the Unsubscribed Contacts of the related Marketing Campaign and unsubscribed from the Marketing List if necessary.
+ - **Sync Marketing List Item State**: Subscribers of the OroCRM Marketing list are checked against the Unsubscribed Contacts of the related Marketing Campaign and unsubscribed from the Marketing List if necessary.
  - **Preparing Contacts for Export**: Status of contacts to be exported to Dotmailer is changed correpondingly.
  - **Exporting Contacts**: A csv file with contacts to be exported is sent to Dotmailer

+After export is finished, command check export status on Dotmailer side.
+If export is finished on Dotmailer side command import Dotmailer contacts to get origin Id from Dotmailer.
+Otherwise next export command will do it.